ImageMagick/Usage-Markdown/crop/index.md

 The "`-gravity`" setting does not just effect the initial 'zero' position of the crop but it also effects the direction of the crop offset.

-For example if you use a "`-gravity`" of '`South`', and offset of '`+0+5`' will offset the crop area upward, instead of downward as it normally would.
+For example, if you use a "`-gravity`" of '`South`', and offset of '`+0+5`' will offset the crop area upward, instead of downward as it normally would.

 ~~~
 convert rose:  -gravity South  -crop 20x20+0+5   crop_south.gif